benhook1013/space-game/lib/game/space_game.md

 - Maintain `GameState` values (`menu`, `playing`, `paused`, `gameOver`) and toggle overlays.
 - Route joystick, button and keyboard input to the player component.
-- Expose helpers to pause and resume the game loop.
+- Expose helpers to pause, resume or return to the menu.
 - Drive the update cycle while delegating work to components and services.
 - Persist and load the high score through `StorageService`.
 - Exposes `ValueNotifier<int>`s for the current score and persisted high score so